EmpathyApp/EmpathyApp/docs/planning/test-strategy.md

 Books:
 * **Chapter in "Building Web Apps for Wordpress**
-* Chapter in "Producing open source software"
+* Chapter in "Producing open-source software"
 * Chapter in "PHP programming"

 OWASP: